eyereasoner/rdfpackages/README.md

 }
 ```

-### RDF Logic supports reasoning with backward rules described in RDF as
+### RDF Datasets supports reasoning with backward rules described in RDF as
 ```
 _:bng_1 log:isImpliedBy _:bng_2.